 Nurture and enable toxicity?
 Look where it gets you.

-Under the thumb of people who — if given the chance to socially or emotionally destroy you while they use free will choice to support selfish and narcissistic aims do so any time they get the opportunity for no other reason than they treat life like a game?
+Under the thumb of people who — if given the chance to socially or emotionally destroy you while they use free will choice to support selfish and narcissistic aims do so anytime they get the opportunity for no other reason than they treat life as a game?
 Surrounded by toxic friends and family members who not only can YOU not stand… but in all reality, they feel nothing much more than contempt and disdain for the likes of any and all kind people?

 Sour faces create spoiled emotional places.

 Do toxic fathers abuse?
-Yes — especially when they are emotionally distant, role model nothing more than self-indulgent behavior aside from honoring their fiscal obligation to be a breadwinner, or they play the misogyny card while striving to ensure their sons look down on women while their daughters learn to think of themselves as sex objects alone or substandard intellectual and physical species of humans for the simple crime of needing help on occasion from men to lift heavy things or open JARS.
+Yes — especially when they are emotionally distant, role model nothing more than self-indulgent behavior aside from honoring their financial obligation to be a breadwinner, or they play the misogyny card while striving to ensure their sons look down on women while their daughters learn to think of themselves as sex objects alone or sub-standard intellectual and physical species of humans for the simple crime of needing help on occasion from men to lift heavy things or open JARS.

 If your mother was a toxic parent or a Mommy Dearest type who either abused or self-promoted her own best interest above that of the family or her own children, YOU HAVE BEEN ABUSED BY A FEMALE.
 Ladies?
 Be mindful of how you treat your sons, talk to your daughters, and the gender-specific biases you role model.

 Being abused by a woman as a child tends to have even more subtle, lifelong implications for the victim than simply being bullied by physically intimidating men.
-That very real fact does not change, whether or not you were born a boy, a girl, or gender neutral and were targeted for abuse.
+That very real fact does not change, whether or not you were born a boy, a girl, or gender-neutral and were targeted for abuse.